-The Radnorshire Arms Hotel in Presteigne provides the perfect setting for a quiet getaway, or as a base from which to venture out and explore the stunning local scenery.
-Scant yards from the English border and nestled amidst rolling, Powys hills and wonderful open countryside, this Grade II listed building, with its wealth of original exposed beams and timber panelled walls, exudes an atmosphere of classic Tudor elegance.
+The Radnorshire Arms Hotel provides the perfect setting for a quiet getaway, or as a base from which to venture out and explore the stunning local scenery.
+Scant yards from the English border and nestled amidst rolling, Welsh hills and wonderful open countryside, this Grade II listed building, with its wealth of original exposed beams and timber panelled walls, exudes an atmosphere of classic Tudor elegance.

 The Hotel lies at the end of the High Street (B4356) in the centre of Presteigne, former county town of Radnorshire, now part of modern day Powys.
 A small, private car park, suitable for a handful of cars, sits across the road, directly opposite the main entrance.
 A much larger car park, accessible from Joe Deakins Road (B4355), provides additional parking and access to the hotel through the upper gardens.